keystonejs/keystone/packages/app-nuxt/README.md

 ### Config

 A config object can be passed to the `NuxtApp()` instance.
-Documentation for the `nuxtConfig` are available on the [NuxtJS documentation website](https://nuxtjs.org/guide/configuration).
+Documentation for the `nuxtConfig` options are available on the [NuxtJS documentation website](https://nuxtjs.org/guide/configuration).